How to Make Beautiful Pressed Flower Art Cards — Easy Step-by-Step Guide

 Frequently Asked Questions

-What kind of flowers are best for pressing?
+What kind of glue is best for pressed flowers?

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes